peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 Entity that issues a signed data object, including the `trust_chain` parameter, might be:

 - Wallet Providers in signed Wallet Attestations.
-The Wallet Instance obtains one or more Wallet Attestations from its Wallet Provider, each of them including a Trust Chain related to each Trust Anchor the Wallet Providers trusts;
+The Wallet Instance obtains one or more Wallet Attestations from its Wallet Provider, each of them including a Trust Chain related to each Trust Anchor the Wallet Provider trusts;
 - Credential Verifiers in signed request objects.
 The Wallet Instance obtains a presentation request which includes a Trust Chain using a Trust Anchor that the Credential Verifier has in common with the Wallet Provider;
 - Credential Issuers in signed Digital Credential.
 The Wallet Instance obtains a Digital Credential from its Credential Issuer, which includes the Trust Chain using a Trust Anchor that the Credential Verifier has in common with the Wallet Provider.